MeganerdNL/zcfan-openrc/README.md

 OpenRC init file for [zcfan](https://github.com/cdown/zcfan).

 ## Prerequisites / Dependencies:
-- A ThinkPad running linux and OpenRC as init system.
+- A ThinkPad running linux with OpenRC as init system.
 - Fancontrol enabled in thinkpad_acpi module.
 See *Installation* at [zfscan](https://github.com/cdown/zcfan#Installation).
 - [zcfan](https://github.com/cdown/zcfan) installed - You can install it [from the AUR](https://aur.archlinux.org/packages/zcfan) if you use (an) Arch (based) distro.